Mathieu Georges Dairnvaell

-Mathieu Georges Dairnvaell (born: Mathieu Georges February 2, 1818, in Marseille; date of death unknown) was a French journalist and pamphleteer using the pen name Satan, publishing during the years 1838 to 1851.
+Mathieu Georges Dairnvaell (born Mathieu Georges February 2, 1818, Marseille; - 18 May 1854) was a French journalist and pamphleteer using the pen name Satan, publishing during the years 1838 to 1851.
 In 1846 he published a 36-page pamphlet launching the antisemitic canard that the fabulous wealth of the Rothschild banking dynasty was amassed by Nathan Rothschild through obtaining advance knowledge of the outcome of the Battle of Waterloo (1815) and using this information to successfully play the stock market.
 In this way, Dairnvaell contributed to the rise of what Michel Dreyfus has called "economic antisemitism".

 In a Chartist newspaper, Friedrich Engels recommends Dairnvaell for having started "a new mode of attack" against financiers, in which "King Rothschild has been obliged to publish two defenses against these attacks of a man whom nobody knows, and the whole of whose property consists in the suit of clothes he wears."

 Biography

 His parents are unknown.
-Commenting on his unusual name, Claude Pichois points out that "Dairnvaell" published his pamphelts under numerous pseudonyms, the most persistent of which, "Dairnvaell", has multiple spellings (Dairnvæll, Dairnwoel, Dairnwœll, etc.); furthermore "Mathieu Georges" is possibly derived from an English name.
+Commenting on his unusual name, Claude Pichois points out that "Dairnvaell" published his pamphlets under numerous pseudonyms, the most persistent of which, "Dairnvaell", has multiple spellings (Dairnvæll, Dairnwoel, Dairnwœll, etc.); furthermore "Mathieu Georges" is possibly derived from an English name.
 As a boy, he studied in one of the best boarding-schools in the Midi, usually as the poorest student.
 His first published work was a republican satire entitled Les Moscoviennes, dedicated to Nicholas I of Russia.
 He followed this with two more satires, La Naissande d'un prince and Euménides.
 He then became a member of the editorial staff of the Indicateur of Marseille, contributing many articles on theater and the works of Shakespeare.
 In 1939 he published a 64-page novelette, Simon Maurice, or, noble and peasant He claims to have been editor-in-chief of Corsaire du Midi for two years.

 Towards the end of 1840, Dairnvaell went to Paris, and began to publish a series of pamphlets on people, doings, and signs of the times, which he continued until December 2, 1851.
 In addition to the number of pamphlets that can be traced to him, there are likely many more written anonymously or under pseudonyms; in any case, they are of the moment and cramped.

 Dairnvaell, who described himself as "a writer without name, position, title or rank, not even a Chevalier de la Légion d’honneur or a member of the French Academy, an obscure scribbler," never rose above the level of obscurity, but his Waterloo canard has taken on a life of its own.